zerosoul/github-star-stats/README.md

 [中文文档](./README.zh.md)

-No tool to visualize daily github star number online, so I make one! 🌈🌈🌈
+These is no tool to visualize daily github star number online, so I build one! 🌈🌈🌈

 ![star data loaded](demo/loaded.png)